team-mayes/team-site/_pages/research.md

 Currently, these interests fuel the following projects:

+# What if?
+Computational investigations of enzyme mutants to learn from nature's design strategies, Led by [Tucker Burgin](../team#tburgin)

+In collaboration with structural biologists, we seek to use simulations to rationalize and harness the 'design' strategies used by nature to synthesize, digest, and modify polysaccharides across all kingdoms of life.
+The ultimate research goal is to elucidate the molecular foundations underlying the behavioral changes imparted to enzymes by mutations in a generalizable way, to aid rational enzyme design towards renewable biofuels, novel medical research tools and biologics, and more.

 # Computational Tools for Protein Design, Led by [Alex Adams](../team#xadams) with assistance from [Rohith Pentaparthy](../team#rpenta)

 <img align="left" src="../assets/img/xyle.jpg" style="margin:10px 10px 0px 0px">